LukeGotBored/TreasureMaze/README.md

 # TreasureMaze

-A Python-based project for maze detection and pathfinding optimization.
+TreasureMaze is a Python-based project for maze detection and pathfinding optimization.

 ## About

-TreasureMaze implements an AI-driven solution for maze navigation and treasure collection problems.
-The project combines computer vision for maze detection with advanced pathfinding algorithms for optimal solution generation.
+This project combines computer vision (using OpenCV) for maze extraction and segmentation with advanced pathfinding algorithms to generate optimal solutions.
+Recent enhancements include:
+- **Modularization**: Grid processing and digit extraction functions have been moved to `utils.py`.
+- **Code Optimization**: Redundant operations have been minimized to improve performance.
+- **Enhanced Logging**: A helper function now formats console messages compactly and pleasantly.
+- **Improved CLI**: Command-line arguments allow customization of various parameters.

 ## Core Features

 ### Maze Structure
-- **Start (S)**: Initial agent position
+- **Start (S)**: The agent's starting position.
-- **Treasure (T)**: Collection points
+- **Treasure (T)**: Points representing treasures.
-- **Wall (X)**: Destroyable obstacles (cost: 5)
+- **Wall (X)**: Breakable obstacles with an associated cost (5).
-- **Paths (1/4)**: Traversable cells with associated costs
+- **Paths (1/4)**: Traversable cells with their respective costs.

 ## Requirements
 - Python 3.x